jskrojec/DiabloImmortalDiscordBot/README.md

 > 4 = Immortal with overworld
 > 5 = Shadow with overworld

-- /role @Role to set what role should be mentioned in this textchannel.
-If you dont set the role @everyone will be mentioned.
+- '>role @Role to set what role should be mentioned in this textchannel.
+If you dont set the role @everyone will be mentioned.'
+- '>debug Sets a channel as debug mode (You don't need that, it's just for me to help me finding and fixing bugs.'
+>